Kuwait–Saudi Arabia relations: Modern history

+During the Arab–Israeli conflict, Kuwait and Saudi Arabia closely coordinated their foreign policies.
+Kuwait joined the Saudi-led oil embargoes of 1967 and 1973 to pressure Western governments supporting Israel.
+During the 1973 October War, the two countries also fought on the same side as members of the Arab coalition against Israel.

+Despite generally close relations, tensions occasionally arose.
+In February 1990, Saudi Arabia boycotted the 10th Arabian Gulf Cup hosted in Kuwait after objecting to the tournament's logo, which depicted two horses that Saudi officials believed symbolized the legendary steeds associated with the Kuwaiti victory in the Battle of Jahra in 1920.

-In 1990, following the Iraqi invasion of Kuwait, Saudi Arabia participated in the Gulf War to expel Iraqi forces from the country.
+In August 1990, following the Iraqi invasion of Kuwait, Saudi Arabia participated in the Gulf War to expel Iraqi forces from the country.
 Some of the Kuwaiti Royal family members fled to Saudi Arabia during this time.
 Saudi and Coalition forces also repelled Iraqi forces when they breached the Kuwaiti-Saudi border in 1991.
 This conflict within the larger Gulf War was known as the Battle of Khafji.